ADA-GWU/guidedresearchproject-tmehtiyev2019/app/order_management_microservice/README.md

 `404 Not Found`: Order with the specified ID not found.

+## Dependencies
+This service is dependent on two other services:

+`Product Catalog Service` : This service is used to retrieve product details and update inventory levels when an order is placed.
+The order management service makes GET and PUT requests to this service.

+`Shopping Cart Service` : This service is used to retrieve the customer's shopping cart when placing an order.
+The order management service makes GET and PUT requests to this service.

 ## Access the microservice at
 https://order_management-1-w1405204.deta.app/

+Refer to the API documentation for detailed information on request/response payloads and usage.

 ## Access the API documentation at
 https://order_management-1-w1405204.deta.app/docs